amitxv/csgo-autobenchmark/README.md

 🐭 enable developer console in the game settings

+🐱 bind the console hotkey to F12 by running ``bind F12 "toggleconsole"`` in the console

 🐰 remove all launch options for csgo to avoid it interfering with the benchmark

 🐶 do not have csgo installed on a HDD